bkhartmire/cross-studios/NOTES.md

 users
 users have a schedule on profile page.
 Calendar??
 Maybe that's too complex.
 But should be able to add to schedule and list on profile.

-Studio: name, address_id, classes, website
+XStudio: name, address_id, classes, website
-Address: line_1, line_2
+XAddress: line_1, line_2
-Genre: name, dance classes
 Instructor: name, classes

-Dance Classes:
--studio
--genre
--instructor
+DanceClasses:
+-name
+-studio_id
+-instructor_id
 -day
 -time